List of highest-grossing Pakistani films: Urdu

+Punjabi

 Highest grossing films by year of release

 This is the list of highest-grossing Pakistani films by year of release.
 These films are listed as per their worldwide gross figures at time of release.
 These figures are not adjusted for ticket prices inflation.

 Timeline of highest-grossing films

 Highest grossing franchises and film series

 The Jawani Phir Nahi Ani franchise is Pakistan's first film franchise to gross over ₨100 crore.